PoshCode/PowerShellPracticeAndStyle/English.md

 #### Indentation

-Use four *spaces* per indentation level.
-This is what PowerShell ISE does and understands, and there's really no excuse good enough to do anything different.
+##### Use four *spaces* per indentation level.

-Do not use tabs except to remain consistent -- when editing code that already uses tabs, you should not change the indentation character for just part of the code, and particularly when contributing to other people's projects, you should never reformat the whitespace on an entire file as _part_ of an edit.
+This is what PowerShell ISE does and understands, and it's the default for most code editors.
+If you are sure noone outside your team will need to read and understand your code, feel free to agree on 2 spaces or 3, or even tabs, but for public code, please stick to 4 spaces.

-The 4-space rule is optional for continuation lines.
-Hanging indents (when indenting a wrapped command which was too long) may be indented more than one indentation level, and may be indented an odd number of spaces to line up with a method call or parameter block.
+That said, the 4-space rule is optional for continuation lines.
+Hanging indents (when indenting a wrapped command which was too long) may be indented more than one indentation level, or may even be indented an odd number of spaces to line up with a method call or parameter block.

 ```PowerShell